Cirrhosis is scarring of the liver and poor liver function. It is the last stage of chronic liver disease.

 - Ultrasound of the abdomen

-You will need a liver biopsy to confirm the diagnosis.
+You might need a liver biopsy to confirm the diagnosis.

 Some things you can do to help take care of your liver disease are: